buildbot/buildbot/master/docs/manual/cfg-workers-libvirt.rst

 We won't show you how to set up libvirt as it is quite different on each platform, but there are a few things you should keep in mind.

 * If you are using the system libvirt (libvirt and buildbot master are on same server), your buildbot master user will need to be in the libvirtd group.
 * If libvirt and buildbot master are on different servers, the user connecting to libvirt over ssh will need to be in the libvirtd group.
-Also need to setup authorisation via ssh-keys (without password promt).
+Also need to setup authorization via ssh-keys (without password prompt).
 * If you are using KVM, your buildbot master user will need to be in the KVM group.
 * You need to think carefully about your virtual network *first*.
   Will NAT be enough?